 Our 3,000+ student employees help keep the university operating smoothly.
 University Career Services wants to help you make the most of your experience as a Mason student employee and find the best opportunity for you!

 Available positions with on-campus departments are located in Handshake, Mason's online job and internship database.
-Once your profile is completed and your resume has been approved, you can begin to apply for positions.
+Once your profile is completed and you upload your resume, you can begin to apply for positions.
+You are encouraged to utilize our drop-in hours to get feedback on your resume BEFORE you upload it to Handshake.

-After logging in to Handshake, select 'Jobs' folloowed by 'On-campus' from the filter options.
+After logging in to Handshake, select 'Jobs' followed by 'On-campus' from the filter options.

 Certain on-campus jobs may also be posted on external sites:

 Yes!
 Upload your resume, cover letter, and Work Availability Form (PDF) to the "Documents" tab in Handshake.
-Resumes will be approved within 48 business hours.
 We encourage you to use the templates available on Create Your Resume and Career Documents if this is your first time creating a resume.
-For assistance uploading the Work Availability Form, view screenshots of the process (PDF).

 In order to complete the hiring paperwork and start working, you need to present original documents that establish your identity and eligibility to work in the US.
 This is a Federal requirement that has very specific time requirements that impact your ability to start working and get paid.
 A full list of acceptable documents may be found at USCIS Form I-9 Acceptable Documents.
 Questions about I-9 documents may be directed to HR & Payroll (703-993-2600).

-Reviewing applications, interviewing, and hiring done by on-campus employer can take several weeks from the day you submit an application.
-If the position has closed and you have not heard from the employer, it is appropriate to email the employer to ask about their hiring timeline.
+Reviewing applications, interviewing, and hiring done by an on-campus employer can take several weeks from the day you submit an application.
+If the position is still open and you have not heard from the employer, it is appropriate to email the employer to ask about their hiring timeline.

 Please note: Every employer has different hiring processes and policies, therefore some may be unable to respond to email inquiries.